Audit and Risk Committee

 Please refer to Directors' Biographies.

-Tenures of the Audit Committee members are from July 26, 2021 to July 25, 2024.
-Sir Peter L. Bonfield, Chairman of the Audit Committee, convened four regular meetings in 2022.
-In addition to these meetings, he also convened one special meeting and three telephone conferences to discuss the Company’s Annual Report to be filed with the Taiwan and U.S. authorities and investor conference materials with management.
-The Committee members and consultant’s attendance status is shown in the following table.
+Tenures of the Audit and Risk Committee members are from June 4, 2024 to June 3, 2027.
+The Chairman of the Audit and Risk Committee, convened four regular meetings in 2025.
+In addition to these meetings, he also convened one special meeting and three telephone conferences to review the Company’s Annual Report to be filed with the Taiwan and U.S. authorities and investor conference materials.
+The Committee members’ and consultant’s attendance status is as follows.

 Title Name Attendance in Person By Proxy Attendance Rate in Person (%) Telephone